JasonPuglisi/snow-irc-bot/Readme.md

 ## Commands

 Navigate to the ```settings -> commands``` section of the configuration file.
-The following entries may be left as default of configured as needed.
+The following entries may be left as default or configured as needed.

 - ```name```: The friendly name of each command.
 These values are not used anywhere in the code, and can be modified freely.
 It's recommended to leave them as default for easy reference.
 - ```function```: The function executed for each command.
 These should be left as default unless the function names are specifically changed in the code.